-We have now to follow these apostolic men into still more extended fields of labour, and to contests more formidable.
-They had sustained many attacks from the press; and some frowns from the authorities of the Church.
+WE have now to follow these apostolic men into still more extended fields of labour, and to contests more for-They had sustained many attacks from the press; and some from sfrom the authorities of the church.
 By mobs they had occasionally been insulted both in England and Wales.
 But in London, some riotous proceedings, of a somewhat violent character, now occurred at their places of worship.
 With respect to these, the following anecdote is curious, as it shows that Mr. Wesley's zeal was regarded with favour in a high quarter: "On the last day of 1742, Sir John Ganson called upon Mr. Wesley, and said, 'Sir, you have no need to suffer these riotous mobs to molest you, as they have done long.
-I and all the other Middlesex magistrates have orders from above to do you justice whenever you apply to us.'
-Two or three weeks after they did apply.
-Justice was done, though not with rigour; and from that time the Methodists had peace in London."
-(Whitehead's Life.)
+I and all the other Middlesex Magistrates have orders from above to do you justice whenever you apply to us.'
+Two or three weeks after, they did apply.
+Justice was done. though not with rigour; and from that time the Methodists had peace in London."\